wendyverdonk93/docs/content/tools/accounting/reports/accountant-export.md

 To request automated Accountant exports, email the following information to the Integration Team at <integration@multisafepay.com>:

-- Your account ID: Top-right corner of your MultiSafepay Control
+- Your account ID: Top-right corner of your MultiSafepay account
 - Method: SFTP Pull or Push request, or email
 - Frequency: Daily, weekly, or monthly
 - File format: CAMT053, CODA, CSV, MT940, XLS, or XLSX